-Distinguished Professor, Department of Ocean Engineering
+Distinguished Professor and Chair, Department of Ocean Engineering

 Professor, Graduate School of Oceanography